-The University of Hertfordshire Press is about to publish “Histories of People and Landscape: Essays on the Sheffield region in memory of David Hey”.
-Edited by Richard Hoyle, it will be released in a hardback edition at the beginning of March price £35.
+The University of Hertfordshire Press has published “Histories of People and Landscape: Essays on the Sheffield region in memory of David Hey”.
+Edited by Richard Hoyle, it was released in a hardback edition at the beginning of March 2021 price £35.

 David was the Sheffield and South Yorkshire historian of our times: he published what is likely to remain the standard account of Sheffield as well as accounts of the landscape of South Yorkshire and his beloved moors, and much more.

 - Essays on the Sheffield Region in Memory of David Hey